mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 108 was preferred by 82%.
 Respondents valued cross-participation and an intensive meeting week for maintaining project momentum.

-Furthermore, a well defined meeting time, rather than spreading many interims over the whole year, can make deconflicting with other non-IETF meetings easier.
+Furthermore, a well-defined meeting time, rather than spreading many interims over the whole year, can make deconflicting with other non-IETF meetings easier.

 However, interim meetings can also help to reduce scheduling conflicts during an